 Ultrafast electrochemistry and solar fuels

-Artificial Phsotosynthetic systems based on transition metal oxides, such as Fe2O3 or Cu2O, can be used to store solar energy in the form of chemical bonds (fuels).
+Artificial Phsotosynthetic systems based on transition metal oxides, such as Fe2O3 or Cu2O, can be used to store solar energy as fuels in the form of chemical bonds.
 The absorption of light in these systems triggers a cascade of transformations ranging from changes in oxidation state to distortions of the atomic structure.
 These changes happen within femtoseconds following light absorption and determine the properties of the photocatalytic material.
-We use spectroscopic techniques based on X-Ray and IR radiation to probe these ultrafast transformation and correlate them with catalytic activities.
-Using X-Rays we are able to probe changes in the electronic structure of metal oxides and elucidate which correlations impact device performance.
-Using IR Pump-Push spectroscopy we can determine photocurrent loss mechanisms in photoelectrochemical devices and elucidate how control of vibrational modes can help improve catalytic yields.
+We use spectroscopic techniques based on X-Ray and IR radiation to probe these ultrafast transformations and correlate them with catalytic activities.
+Using X-rays, we are able to probe changes in the electronic structure of metal oxides and elucidate which correlations impact device performance.
+Using IR "pump-push" techniques, we can determine photocurrent loss mechanisms in photoelectrochemical devices and elucidate how control of vibrational modes can help improve catalytic yields.